icaroqr/booking/README.md

 ## API Usage

-This API is deployed on a limited free Heroku environment for testing pourpose, you can access it through this URL: https://alten-booking.herokuapp.com/swagger-ui/#/
+This API is deployed on a limited free Heroku environment for testing pourpose, you can access it through this URL: https://alten-booking.herokuapp.com/swagger-ui/#/ , there is a Room already created with id = 1.
 The API use ISO local date format, and the accepted reservation status are: RESERVED and CANCELED.
 The API client should use the endpoints in this order to have a better booking experience:

 ### Get available dates for the room
 ```